coreysharris/SegreClasses/README.md

     o10 = a b + a
 ## Containment of the irreducible components of one scheme in another

-Below is an example where we verify that one variety contains another in a product of projective spaces
+Below is an example where we verify that one variety contains another in a product of projective spaces PP^2 x PP^2 x PP^2:

     R = makeProductRing({2,2,2})
     x=(gens R)_{0..2}